-Call us at 800-929-1725 for an appointment to learn more about executory rights and bonuses as they affect your situation.
+Call or text 800-929-1725 for an appointment to learn more about executory rights and bonuses as they affect your situation.
 In this video, Attorney Ray Kerlick discusses executory rights and bonuses in oil and gas law.
 Mr. Kerlick has also posted a video with information about oil and gas division orders.

-This is a summary of Mr. Kerlick’s video covering executory rights and bonuses for oil and gas.
+Summary of Mr. Kerlick’s video covering executory rights and bonuses for oil and gas

 The place where it gets confusing is where there are multiple property owners of the same piece of property.
 And the question that’s often raised to us is, “Who is responsible or who needs to be paid the bonus?”
 And the answer is it depends.
 It depends on how the interest is held.
-There is no law that governs bonuses.
+No law governs bonuses.
 Bonuses are strictly a rule of negotiation.

-Wadler, Perches, Hundl & Kerlick have three offices in Fort Bend County and Wharton County to serve you.
-Our main office is in Wharton, TX, and we have another Wharton Couty office in El Campo, TX.
-Our Fort Bend County office is in Richmond, TX.
-Call 800-929-1725 to make an appointment at any of our offices or use our contact form to send us an email.
+Wadler, Perches, Hundl & Kerlick has five offices in three counties across Southeast Texas.
+Our offices are in Wharton and El Campo in Wharton County, Fulshear, and Richmond in Fort Bend County, and Bay City in Matagorda County.
+Call or text 800-929-1725 to make an appointment at any of our offices or use our contact form to send us an email.